tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-how-to-get-information-about-all-databas.md

 execute(@Qry)
 ```

-You can only list types you&#8217;re interested in, of course.
+You can only list types you're interested in, of course.

 The script below will give you a count of records in every table in a database: